What is DI4OL?

 Is this single sign-on?

 Yes.
-You may be familiar with single sign-on from your work.
-The DI4OL service is achieving the same outcome - fewer user IDs and passwords for your child to remember, and seamless access to all applications linked with DI4OL once they have logged in.
+The DI4OL service achieves the same outcome as single sign-on – fewer user IDs and passwords for your child to remember, and seamless access to all applications linked with DI4OL once they have logged in.

 Information for schools